 By “space,” I don’t mean moons and planets.
-If I did, clearly Galaxy’s Edge would be the winner. 😂 I mean space to get around.
+If I did, clearly, Galaxy’s Edge would be the winner.
+I mean space to get around.
 Here’s where it gets interesting.

-Although Galaxy’s Edge seems to actually have more room overall, it isn’t easy to get into the shops.
+Although Galaxy’s Edge seems actually to have more room overall, it isn’t easy to get into the shops.

 Galaxy’s Edge is newer than the Wizarding World, and capacity limits are currently happening, which might change later.
 Currently, guests still need a reservation or have to wait in a long line to get into most shops and restaurants at Galaxy’s Edge.

 Interestingly, the Wizarding World of Harry Potter also has small shops.
 However, at this time, they are easier to get into.

 There’s no real winner here.
 If you get claustrophobic, I would avoid the small shops and stay in the main areas of both parks.

 Although this is similar to #1, I thought it was worth mentioning the level of detail at the Wizarding World vs. Galaxy’s Edge.